By Andrew Sobel and Olivier Jacob

 The forgotten ingredients of sales

-What most leaders really want is to have a vibrant conversation that helps improve their understanding of the problem being discussed and possible solutions.
-The first law addresses this underlying need: Powerful relationships are based on great conversations, not on one person showing the other everything they know.
-To use this law to your advantage, you must stop defining your customer interaction as a sale, a presentation of your credentials, or an operational update on progress.
-Instead, reframe every meeting by asking the question, "How can I create a great conversation?"
+To use this law to your advantage, you need to stop defining your customer interaction as a sale, a presentation of your credentials, or an operational update on progress.
+Instead, reframe every meeting by asking the question, "How can I create a great conversation? "

 How would you rate the quality of your customer conversations right now?
 For example, are your conversations helping your prospects :

-- To better understand how they can capture growth opportunities?
+• To better understand how they can capture growth opportunities?

-- To become energetic and enthusiastic about working with you and your company?
+• To become energetic and enthusiastic about working with you and your company?

 Follow the First Law and master your need to impress others.
 Improve your conversations and you will strengthen your relationships dramatically.